mmajewsk/Tonic/README.md

 ![demo](https://imgur.com/HAA9xJo.gif)

-a.k.a.: "Roomba, that does not suck"
+_a.k.a.: "Roomba, that does not suck"_

-Written in Python (mostly).
+Written in Python 🐍 (mostly).

 </div>